linx-software/Postman_to_Production/README.md

 9. Save your solution
 10. Debug the REST Host service.
 Do this by clicking on the Debug button, and then when it becomes available click on the Start button.
 This will start the service in a locally hosted instance for you to test.
 #### IN POSTMAN
 11. Run all the tests.
 If setup correctly, all tests will pass but there will be no more detail than that.
-This is because no tests have been set up
+This is because no tests have been set up.
+You will receive a "500 Internal Server Error" response from the API no logic has been specified for the back-end process
 12. Add the tests to each of the methods.
 This can be done by clicking on the method and then selecting the ‘test’ tab.
 The test functions have all been pre-created in this repo.
     - For products add the test specified [here](https://github.com/linx-software/Postman_to_Production/blob/main/API%20Tests/Products%20Test.js).
     ```javascript